ojewande-taofeek/alx-low_level_programming/README.md

 - typedef
 - **Programming in C** by Stephen Kochan - _Chapter 8, Working with Structures p163-189_
 - The Lost Art of C Structure Packing _(Advanced - not mandatory)_

+## 0x0F.
+C - Function pointers

+### Resources
+**Read or watch:**

+- Function Pointer in C
+- Pointers to functions
+- Function Pointers in C / C++
+- why pointers to functions?
+- Everything you need to know about pointers in C